caputocode/concrete-jungle-api-app/README.md

 Find a trip - In order for the user to be able to search for a city break, google maps/places has been implemented in order to provide users with the ability to search (in a restricted number of countries) for a desired city.
 Once the user has selected their chosen city the map successfully zooms in on the centre of the city and results in hotel markers.
 The user then has the option to change which amenity they would like to search for.
-A function to change the default marker once the input field has text inputted (by user) has been added so that for example cafes may show first.
+A function to change the default marker once the input field has text inputted (by user) has been added so that, for example cafes would show first.

 Book section - the bottom of the web page displays a section where the user can register interest in a city break.
 EmailJS has been used so that this functionality works and any submissions come through to an email address I can access.
 Javascript was used to clear the form upon successful